Raising the topic of English pronunciation in the workplace.

 If your team member is ready, you could provide some training options as follows:

-If the staff member has unclear speech but does not view it as something that needs improvement after this process, there’s probably not that much that can be done.
+If the staff member has unclear speech but does not view it as something that needs improvement after this process, there’s probably not that much that can be done at this stage.

-Keep promoting their awareness of their spoken communication and continue to be open to talking about it.
-One day the penny may drop – they may realise that unclear speech is holding them back and that they want to do something about it.
+One day they may realise that unclear pronunciation is holding them back and decide that they want to do something about it.

 Step 4.
 Respect Privacy

 I’ve been asked by a number of managers if it is helpful to suggest that colleagues of the staff member enrolled in the training can help by correcting the person’s pronunciation.

 If an employee engages in English pronunciation training it should most definitely be kept confidential.

 Pronunciation and the way a person speaks is a very personal things.
 Very few of our clients are happy for their colleagues to know they are undertaking training in this area.
 Most of our clients want it to be kept confidential.

 Keeping it confidential will avoid unwanted attention being drawn to the person’s pronunciation and speaking skills.
 They should be given the opportunity to work on improving their spoken English without unwanted scrutiny from their colleague